-- Do not leave electrical items (lights, stereo, computer, TV etc.) on when you are out
+- Do not leave electrical items (lights, computer, speakers, TV etc.) on when you are out

 - Avoid the use of the standby option - this is still an energy demand so turn it off at the wall

-- Unplug electrical chargers (for example mobile phones etc.) when they are not being used
+- Unplug electrical chargers (for example mobile phones, bluetooth charging devices, etc.) when they are not being used

 - Do not have the heating on with windows open.
-Use the valve on the radiator to turn it off
+Use the valve on the radiator to turn the heating down or off

 - Please report any faulty lights, heaters or dripping taps via the Warwick Accommodation website